csci5117s24/teamOne-techshare/README.md

 ## Rich Text Editors
 Rich text editors are software tools for text input.
 Chances are that if you use the internet often, you probably have interacted with a rich text editor, or at least the byproducts of one.
 One example of a system that uses a rich text editor is Wikipedia, which uses it for generating and editing page content.

-This is an example of a rich text editor *
+This is an example of what a rich text editor might look like*.
+As you can see, there are several options for formatting text and other visual elements on the toolbar.

 ![](/images/image_16.png?raw=true)